-Exemptions (continued)

-- a child or ward under eight years of age may ride properly secured in an appropriate child passenger restraint system meeting applicable federal motor vehicle safety standards in the front seat of a motor vehicle under any of the following circumstances: - there is no rear seat. - the rear seats are side-facing jump seats. - the rear seats are rear-facing seats. - the child passenger restraint system cannot be installed properly in the rear seat. - all rear seats are already occupied by children seven years of age or under. - Medical reasons necessitate that the child or ward does not ride in the rear seat.
-The court may require satisfactory proof of the child's medical condition. - a child shall not be transported in a rear-facing child passenger restraint system in the front seat of a motor vehicle that is equipped with an active frontal passenger airbag.

-Child restraints eight years and older
+Exemptions (continued) a child or ward under eight years of age may ride properly secured an appropriate child passenger restraint system meeting applicable federal motor vehicle safety standards in the front seat of a motor vehicle under any of the following circumstances: there is no rear seat. the rear seats are side-facing jump seats. the rear seats are rear-facing seats. the child passenger restraint system cannot be installed properly in the rear seat. all rear seats are already occupied by children seven years age or under.
+Medical reasons necessitate that the child or ward does not in the rear seat.
+The court may require satisfactory proof o child's medical condition. a child shall not be transported in a rear-facing child passenger restraint system in the front seat of a motor vehicle that is equippe with an active frontal passenger airbag.
+Child restraints eight years and older The Vehicle Code Section to cite for a vie vary depending on the violator.
+The follo that are commonly used. olation of child restraint Requirement Person to Cite Vehicle Code Section • when a parent or legal guardian is also in the vehicle, even if they are not the driver parent 27360.5(a) • when a parent or legal guardian is not in the vehicle driver 27360.5(a)

-All children ages eight to sixteen are required to be properly restrained by seatbelts when the vehicle is being operated on a highway.

-NOTE: Not required in vehicles exempt from seatbelt law.

-The Vehicle Code Section to cite for a violation of child restraint laws can vary depending on the violator.
-The following table identifies two sections that are commonly used.

-Requirement Person to Cite Vehicle Code Section • when a parent or legal guardian is also in the vehicle, even if they are not the driver parent 27360.5(a) • when a parent or legal guardian is not in the vehicle driver 27360.5(a)

-Motorcycle safety helmets

-All persons are required to wear a safety helmet when driving or riding on motorcycles, motor driven cycles, or motorized bicycles (mopeds) being operated on a highway.
-(Vehicle Code Section 27803)

-Helmets must be of an approved type, fastened with straps, the correct size, and secured on the head.
-Vehicle Code Section 27802 identifies the specifications and standards for safety helmets.

-Motorcycle safety helmet violations

-Vehicle Code Section 27803 can be used for citing an individual who is in violation of the mandatory safety helmet requirements.
+Motorcycle safety helmets All persons are required to wear a safety helmet when driving or riding on motorcycles, motor driven cycles, or motorized bicycles (mopeds) being operated on a highway.
+(Vehicle Code Section 27803) Helmets must be of an approved type, fastened with straps, the correct secured on the head.
+Vehicle Code Section 27802 identifies the specific and standards for safety helmets.
+Motorcycle safety helmet violations Vehicle Code Section 27803 can be used for citing an individual who is in violation of the mandatory safety helmet requirements.
 The following table identifies appropriate subsections of this section that apply to drivers and passengers.

-Person in Violation Vehicle Code Section
+Person in Violation Vehicle Code Section Driver 27803(b) Passenger 27803(c)

-Driver 27803(b)

-Passenger 27803(c)

-Passengers in a truck
+Passengers in a

-The following table identifies the sections relating to transporting persons on pickup or flatbed trucks.
+truckThe following table identifies the sections relating to transporting persons on

+pickup or flatbed trucks.

-Requirements Person to Cite Vehicle Code Section no person driving a pickup truck or flatbed motor-truck on a highway shall transport any person in or on the back of the truck driver 23116(a) no person shall ride in or on the back of a truck being driven on a highway passenger 23116(b)
+Requirements Person to Cite Vehicle Code Section • no person driving a pickup truck or flatbed motor-truck on a highway shall transport any person in or on the back of the truck driver 23116(a) no person shall ride in or on the back of a truck being driven on a highway passenger 23116(b)

-Exemptions

-Exemptions to the law are allowed when the passenger is:
+Exemptions Exemptions to the law are allowed when the passenger is: